yaelkmiller/mobi-generator/README.md

 Remember to check your MOBI file in Amazon's Kindle Previewer.

+You get an "image is not valid" message even if your image is valid if the file size is too large for upload settings.
+To change your upload settings, go to your php.ini and increase "upload_max_filesize" to at least 10M.

 Credits
 ==
 Thanks to Derek Tor, Eylem Ozaslan, and Randall Frisk from Coding Dojo for their advice.